Part 1 of 3

 Dentistry and Marketing, with the exception of internal marketing (more on this later), have, until recently, had little to do with each other.
 Dentistry historically considered itself “above” marketing.
 This position was based largely on a misperception of reality.
 In many cases, there was no perceived need to market.
 My father and uncle were the first and only dentists in Glenview, a suburb north of Chicago, for many years.
 They followed the Civilian Conservation Corps (CCC) which was building the Forest Preserve system.
 Their “marketing plan” consisted of opening their practice near the worksite.
 Talk about a “captive audience.”

-Another reason many practices do not market is that of the inherent difficulty in measuring what is called “opportunity cost,” that is the cost of not doing something.
-The money saved by e.g. not performing a direct mail campaign is easier to measure than the money one would have earned by investing in a given strategy.
+Another reason many practices hesitate to market is because of the inherent difficulty in measuring what is called “opportunity cost,” that is, the cost of not doing something.
+The money saved by e.g. not performing a direct mail campaign is easier to measure than the money one would have earned by investing in a that tactic.
 Even a successful practice could be more successful.
 In this regard, many practices remain “blissfully unaware.”

 Prior to fluoridated water, managed care, and a decrease in the ratio of population to dentists, most practices could rely on little more than “word of mouth” to ensure a full appointment schedule.
 The thought of actively promoting the practice led the dentist to feelings of inadequacy, desperation, or failure as a clinician.
 “If I deliver high-quality dentistry, should that not be sufficient?” went the conventional wisdom.

 But perhaps the factor most responsible for the traditional lack of marketing in dentistry and other healthcare fields was the belief that it was an unethical activity.
-In fact, prior to the Federal Trade Commission’s 1979 Ruling (FTC vs. American Medical Association 1/4/77), marketing of professional services was prohibited.
+In fact, prior to the Federal Trade Commission’s 1979 Ruling (FTC vs. American Medical Association 1/4/77), the promotion of professional services was prohibited.

 There continue to be regulations maintained by the various state dental societies concerning what constitutes acceptable marketing practice.
-We strongly encourage you to be familiar with these regulations prior to implementing your marketing plan.
+We, therefore, strongly encourage you to be familiar with these regulations prior to implementing your marketing plan.